tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

 ### 10. Student Do: Beta Comparisons (15 min)

 In this activity, students will apply their knowledge of rolling statistics and beta to plot the 30-day rolling betas of a group of stocks.
-The goal is to determine the most conservative stock choice, or the stock with the lowest beta.
+The goal is to determine the most conservative stock choice or the stock with the lowest beta.

 **Files:**